MarkyTurtle/Batman---Amiga/README.md

 [Batman The Movie, Amiga, 2 Disk Europe, Ocean](https://www.lemonamiga.com/games/details.php?id=131)

 This repo contains my progress of the disassembling of the 2 Disk version of Batman The Movie for the Amiga.
-- Check out the latest updated Test ADF containing the **Title Screen** rebuilt from Source Code - [DosCrackShrinkler_rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf)
+- Check out the latest updated Test ADFs
+     - [DosCrackShrinkler_rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf) containing the **Title Screen** rebuilt from Source Code (**SOME GFX CORRUPTION**)
+     - [DosCrackShrinkler.adf](./crack/packedcrack/DosCrackShrinkler.adf) containing the original game files repacked on a single disk.

 The inspiration for this exercise was discovering the following cracking series run by **h0ffman**.
 Links to those resources shown below.